hellorobo/kthw-upgrade/docs/03-control-plane-upgrade.md

 ```

-Repeat the this process on the remaining control plane nodes
+Repeat this process on the remaining control plane nodes

 Now that you have got controller upgraded let’s verify cluster versions and health from management machine
 ```